Thank you for your interest in the Preschool at the German International School Washington D.C. Please follow these links for further information:

 We feel that it is very important for children to take their own initiative.
 Through discussion we encourage independent thought.
 Preschoolers are also encouraged to repeat experiments so that they are able to focus on the methodology.
 Sometimes this leads to different results, which in turn enables the child to understand the broader concepts underlying the experiment.
 This complex way of thinking helps develop logical thinking.

-Learning to speak a language is something which takes place not only cognitively but even more through daily immersion.
+Learning to speak a language is something that takes place not only cognitively but even more through daily immersion.
 Immersion involves many different activities and senses, including music, role-playing, art, building blocks, nature walks, cooking, gymnastics, etc.

 Through nature walks, frequent trips to the playground as well as field trips the children learn to discover nature.
 This process involves not only development of large motor skills such as running, jumping and hopping but also fine motor skills using natural materials for art and building projects.